tektoncd/community/teps/0060-remote-resource-resolution.md

 if any are written.
 See the [Design Details](#design-details) section for more on specific resolvers.

-The `ResourceRequest` Lifecycle Controller will be responsible for the
+The `ResolutionRequest` Lifecycle Controller will be responsible for the
 following:
-1. Initialize `ResourceRequest` status fields on object creation.
+1. Initialize `ResolutionRequest` status fields on object creation.
-2. Observe `ResourceRequest` objects for populated `status.data` field and set their `Succeeded` condition to `"True"`.
+2. Observe `ResolutionRequest` objects for populated `status.data` field and set their `Succeeded` condition to `"True"`.
-3. Enforce global timeouts for all `ResourceRequests`, marking them failed if the current time minus their `metadata.creation_timestamp` is longer than the limit.
+3. Enforce global timeouts for all `ResolutionRequests`, marking them failed if the current time minus their `metadata.creation_timestamp` is longer than the limit.